The Heart vs. The Mind (scientific explanation) – A false dichotomy by the mind.

 The biological relationship between the heart and the brain

-Changes in heart rate due to any non-psychological reasons like food, diet, organ regulation, disease, etc., affect our emotions too.
-In fact, the James-Lange theory of emotion (re-interpreted with new findings) states that emotions are labeled in the brain after physiological changes and modified perception due to those physiological changes.
-For example, a sudden change in heart rate might cause a person to worry and then anxious thoughts coming from detecting worrisome information can also change the heart rate after that.
+Changes in heart rate due to non-psychological reasons[5] like food, diet, organ regulation, disease, etc., affect our emotions too.
+In fact, the James-Lange theory of emotion (re-interpreted with new findings) states that emotions are labeled in the brain after physiological changes.
+And those changes then affect our perception, which again changes the body’s response.
+For example, a sudden change in heart rate might cause a person to worry, and then anxious thoughts coming from detecting worrisome information can further increase heart rate after that.

-When you treat the heart or mind as a concept, and nothing special, you can figure out what the questions mean and where they come from.
+When you treat the heart or mind as a concept, and nothing special, you can figure out what your decision questions mean and where they come from.
 Both words are concepts we acquire through life experience using basic rules of learning.

 Variant one: What is reacting/behaving with your heart instead of your mind?